Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Discussion

-There are two themes in this paper: the nature of the boundary and the proposed surrogate measures of uncertainty, especially Neighbor Similarity.

-Concerning the former, the takeaway message is ``beware the boundary.''
-For our Bayes classifier, all analyses we have conducted suggest that the boundary may comprise 20\% or more, of the input space.
-And not only is the boundary not sparse, but also it is geometrically complicated, even hairy.
-There is temptation to call it fractal-like, but doing so is a misnomer in the sense that the multiscale character of fractals has no analog for classifier boundaries.

-The extent to which lying on or near $\mathcal{B}$ can or should affect either classifier output or decisions based on it is clearly contextual.
-The first issue is whether to check boundary status for a given query.
-So long as the input space has the graph structure, the only issue is computational: simply check all the neighbors, which is completely parallelizable, but may be daunting.
-If one cares only about whether the query is on the boundary, the process can be terminated once a neighbor with a different result is found.
-We posit that in many cases, both scientific and broader impacts merit a numerical measure such as Neighbor Similarity.
-Perhaps in our read classification example, which is conceptually part of metagenomic assembly, the consequences of misclassification are not major.
-For classifications such as \texttt{SeqScreen} \citep{seqscreen2022}, which is meant to identify pathogenic sequences, the consequences of incorrect decisions may be dramatic, and the risks of accepting high-uncertainty classifier results without further investigation may be unacceptable.
+The extent to which lying on or near the boundary $\mathcal{B}$ can or should affect either classifier output or decisions based on it is contextual.
+The first issue is whether to check Boundary Status for a given query.
+If one cares only about whether the query lies on the boundary, the process can be terminated once a neighbor with a different result is found.
+However, given the size of the boundary, this strategy is almost surely too blunt.
+In many cases, both scientific and broader impacts merit a quantified measure such as Neighbor Similarity.
+Although in our read classification case study, the consequences of misclassification are arguably not major, for classifiers such as \texttt{SeqScreen} \citep{seqscreen2022}, which is designed to identify pathogenic sequences, the consequences of incorrect decisions may be dramatic, and the risks of accepting high-uncertainty classifier results without further investigation may be too high in such contexts.
+Not knowing the level of uncertainty is equally problematic.

-Furthermore, in the face of rampart concern about data quality in DNA databases \citep{critical-assessment-2021, langdon-2014, steinegger-2020}, and given that changing data point to a neighbor, as done in \citep{dqdegradation-2021} to measure data quality, is the smallest conceivable data quality problem,\footnote{As least with respect to the accuracy dimension of data quality, which is but one of many dimensions \citep{dq-statmeth06}.} it seems only prudent to care about neighbors.
+Furthermore, in the face of rampant concern about data quality in DNA databases \citep{critical-assessment-2021, langdon-2014, steinegger-2020}, and given that changing a data point to a neighbor, as done in \citep{dqdegradation-2021} to measure data quality, is seemingly the most innocuous data quality problem, there is reason for concern.
+This is so at least with respect to the accuracy dimension of data quality, which is but one of many dimensions \citep{dq-statmeth06}.
+Therefore, it seems prudent to care about neighbors.
+The issue is discussed at length in \cite{classifier-tdq2026}.